Princeton-CDH/remarx/.github/ISSUE_TEMPLATE/software_release.md

 - [ ] Check python requirements for any internal dependencies that should be released (or at least pinned to a specific git commit)
 - [ ] Confirm that all checks for the draft PR pass (e.g., unit tests, code coverage checks)
 - [ ] Build documentation on the release branch and run the server to review and make sure it is up to date.
+- [ ] Make sure code documentation covers all the files in the code.

 ### BEFORE acceptance testing